harvester/docs/docs/advanced/settings.md

 :::note

-It will only add formatted disks that are not mounted to the system.
+This setting only adds formatted disks mounted to the system.

 :::